 Always start with fresh cold water to brew any tea.

-If you like your tea strong, it's better to add more tea than to increase the steeping times - overbrewing will not make a better cup - it will however bring out the bitterness.
+If you like your tea strong, it's generally better to add more tea than to increase the steeping times - over-steeping will not make a better cup - it can however bring out bitterness.

 How long to brew?

 Most black teas can be brewed using boiling water and steeping for approximately 3 - 5 minutes with very good results.